inityun/CN-VScode-Docs/md/语言/cpp-更新.md

 You can also quickly navigate to where a symbol is defined by using the Go to Definition feature.

-To go to a symbol's definition, place your cursor on the symbol anywhere its used in your code and then press `kb(editor.action.goToDeclaration)`.
+To go to a symbol's definition, place your cursor on the symbol anywhere its used in your code and then press `F12`.
 Alternatively, you can choose __Go to Definition__ from the context menu (right-click, then choose __Go to Definition__).
 When there's only one definition of the symbol, you'll navigate directly to its location, otherwise the competing definitions are displayed in a peek window as described in the previous section and you have to choose the definition that you want to go to.

 ## Debugging